-Spring has certainly arrived and your horse will be eager to enjoy the spring grass if they aren't out already, especially if they’ve been eating hay all winter.
+As we welcome in the spring season your horse will be eager to enjoy the fresh green grass if they aren't out already, especially if they’ve been eating hay all winter.
 But how do you manage horses in spring grass and when is it safe for horses to be turned out?

 What are the Benefits of Turning Out Your Horse?

 Long periods standing still can cause swelling in your horse’s legs, known as stocking up.
 This usually improves once activity levels are increased.

 Blood circulation is vital for healthy hooves and your horse is likely not going to get enough exercise whilst stabled over the winter.
 Soiled bedding can also lead to hoof problems.

 Research has shown that horses with more freedom to roam outside may develop colic less often that stalled horses.
 A lack of regular movement can affect the motility of the gut and lead to what is known as impaction colic.
 This slowed motility is also thought to be a factor in equine gastric ulcer syndrome.

 Horses are intelligent and sociable herd animals and will quickly become bored and frustrated if kept indoors with little natural light.
 This can result in obsessive or unhealthy behaviour, including compulsive stall-walking and leg injuries from pawing or kicking stable walls.
 Being able to see other horses is important for your horse’s mental health.
 Ideally you should make sure they have the chance to regularly run and play with other horses.

 Horses breathe much easier in the fresh air as we do, and even in well ventilated, clean stables dust and stale air can cause issues.
 Worse, if bedding is not fresh, decomposing ammonia can increase your horse’s risk of respiratory problems like pneumonia.

 Most horses will benefit from being outside as much as possible but there are a number of issues to look out for at this time of year to make sure your horse is happy and healthy.